How many units are in The Metropolitan?

 How do Met residents socialize?

 While email is the official method of communication between residents, the HOA and management, there is an active resident-only Facebook page.
-Residents frequently use The Met Facebook group to set up ad hoc social events, find parking, trade goods (non-commercial), seek advice, etc.
+Residents frequently use The Met Facebook group to set up ad hoc social events, find parking, trade goods (non-commercial), seek referrals and advice, etc.